aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 	```
 	const isAuthenticated = () => Amplify.Auth.user !== null;
 	```

+1. **Save your changes** to the `/website/src/index.js` file.

-1. Now that we've imported the Amplify and configured the Amplify library, we need to update our application's code to sign-up users using Amplify and Cognito User Pools by finding and replacing the following methods within the `/website/src/auth/SignUp.js` file with the code below then save your changes.
+1. Now that we've imported the Amplify and configured the Amplify library, we need to update our application's code to sign-up users using Amplify and Cognito User Pools by finding and replacing the following methods within the `/website/src/auth/SignUp.js` file with the code below **then save your changes**.

 	```
 	async onSubmitForm(e) {